High Calorie Hiking Snacks for Long Distance: What Is Actually Worth Carrying?

 - calorie-dense

-- compact enough to justify the space
+- compact enough to justify the pack space

 High calorie hiking snacks: what to prioritise